multipath-tcp/mptcp-upstream-virtme-docker/README.md

 You can set `INPUT_NO_BLOCK=1` env var not to block if these files are present.
 This is useful if you need to do a `git bisect`.

+#### Packetdrill

+You can set `INPUT_PACKETDRILL_NO_SYNC=1` env var not to sync Packetdrill with upstream.
+This is useful if you mount a local packetdrill repo in the image
+with:

+  -v /PATH/TO/packetdrill:/opt/packetdrill:rw

+You can also set `VIRTME_PACKETDRILL_PATH` with `run*.sh` scripts to do this mount and set the proper env var.